 Friday 8th to Sunday 10th April 2022

 We hope the venue will be Backstage at The Green Hotel, Kinross.

 Here is a review of the 43rd Glenfarg Folk Feast

-Over the weekend of 5th to 7th April, Glenfarg Folk Club held its 41st annual Folk Feast.
+Over the weekend of 9th to 11th April 2021, Glenfarg Folk Club held its 43rd annual Folk Feast.
 For the second year in succession the event was 'On-line' due to the restictions in force, but that did not stop us playing host to the best in traditional and contemporary folk and acoustic music.
 The show must go on!

 Follow "Glenfarg Folk Feast" on FaceBook